 Gifts of Retirement Assets

-Leave the unused portion of your retirement account to DeSales by naming DeSales High School as a beneficiary on your plan's beneficiary designation form.
+Leave the unused portion of your retirement account to DeSales by naming DeSales High School or St. Francis DeSales High School Foundation as a beneficiary on your plan's beneficiary designation form.
 The tax advantage stems from the fact that most retirement plans (other than Roth IRAs) are subject to income taxes—and possibly estate taxes—if left to an individual beneficiary; however, a charity that is named as the beneficiary does not pay income or estate taxes on the distribution.
 Thus, the full value of what is distributed can be used by DeSales as a gift from your estate, supporting the purpose you designate.

-Additionally, a charitable IRA rollover is a gift option that enables donors age 70½ or older to transfer up to $100,000 directly from the donor’s IRA (or IRAs) to a qualified charity each year.
+Additionally, a charitable IRA rollover is a gift option that enables donors age 72 or older (or born before July 1, 1949) to transfer up to $100,000 directly from the donor’s IRA (or IRAs) to a qualified charity each year.
 The donor does not recognize the transfer as taxable income on his or her tax return.
 By the same token, this transfer may not be claimed as a charitable income tax deduction.
 Charitable rollover amounts may count toward the client’s required minimum distribution.